dvklopfenstein/goatools_simulation/README.md

 **There are two categories of simulations**:
   1. [**Preparatory**: Hypotheses and multiple-test simulations](
-     #preparatory-hypotheses-and-multiple-test-simulations) (No gene ontology)
+     #preparatory-hypotheses-and-multiple-test-simulations) (FDR simulation only with no gene ontology)
   2. [**Consequent**: Gene Ontology Enrichment Results (GOEA) simulations](
      #consequent-gene-ontology-enrichment-results-goea-simulations)

 ## Two categories of simulations (details):
 ### [**Preparatory**: Hypotheses and multiple-test simulations]()
-Demonstrates that the mean False Discovery Rates (FDRs), determined by simulations that generate random hypotheses test results, center around the alpha-level set by the user (0.05) when all hypotheses are true, but is smaller otherwise.
+These simulations demonstrate that the mean False Discovery Rates (FDRs), center around the alpha-level set by the user (0.05) when all hypotheses are true, but is smaller otherwise.